 The following section presents one possible way of endogenizing the relationship between workers' wages and unemployment rates.
-It uses a simple version of Shapiro-Stiglitz shirking model to derive the functions $N_h^S(w_h)$ and $N_l^S(w_l)$ and shows that both functions are strictly increasing, as it is required in Proposition 1.
+It uses a simple version of the Shapiro-Stiglitz shirking model to derive the functions $N_h^S(w_h)$ and $N_l^S(w_l)$ and shows that both functions are strictly increasing, as it is required in Proposition 1.

 Suppose that at any period of time a worker can be employed by at most one firm.
 Within a period, the employer does not observe worker's effort level.
 However, in the end of the period the employer is able to monitor the amount of effective labor supplied by his employee.
-It is commonly known that workers' effective labor supply is correlated with the worker's effort level: if the employee exerts full effort his effective labor supply is equal to 1 with probability q > 0, but if the worker shirks he supplies zero units of effective labor for sure.
+It is commonly known that workers' effective labor supply is correlated with the worker's effort level: if the employee exerts full effort his effective labor supply is equal to 1 with probability q > 0, but if the worker shirks he supplies zero units of effective labor.

 Each period the worker and the employer sign a contract, which specifies the wage $w_i$ (i = h, l) that the worker receives independent of his realized productivity and a punishment for supplying zero units of effective labor.
-If this happens, the worker loses a job, earns a bad reputation and remains unemployed in the following period.
-In the future periods he would be reemployed with probability $\lambda_i$ , in which case he would be treated similarly to the employees with a good employment history.
-Therefore, as in Shapiro-Stiglitz model, in this framework unemployment serves as a disciplining device that is necessary to prevent workers from shirking.
+If this happens, the worker loses his/her job, earns a bad reputation and remains unemployed in the following period.
+In future periods he would be reemployed with probability $\lambda_i$ , in which case he would be treated similarly to the employees with a good employment history.
+Therefore, as in the Shapiro-Stiglitz model, in this framework unemployment serves as a disciplining device that is necessary to prevent workers from shirking.

 Workers are risk-neutral and their disutility from exerting a full effort level is equal to b.
 Naturally, due to risk neutrality, workers discount future income at the same rate $\beta$ as firms do.
-Denote by $V_E^i$ , $V_S^i$ and $V_B^i$ values of implemented.
-Since the entrants' value coincides with the average incumbent's value in the homogenous industry, some firms would necessarily exit after the subsidy is introduced.
-This is not necessarily true if the firms are heterogeneous, because in that case the value of the average operating firm exceeds the value of the entrants due to an obvious selection effect.
+Denote by $V_E^i$ , $V_S^i$ and $V_B^i$ values of (i) being employed and exerting full effort; (ii) being employed and shirking; (iii) being unemployed due to having a bad reputation, i = h, l.
+Formally, these values are related to each other in the following firm exceeds the value of the entrants due to an obvious selection effect.

-&lt;sup>15In contrast to Shapiro-Stiglitz model, I add a reputational aspect into the employment contract because it is important to distinguish between firing due to bad performance and separation due to a decrease in firm's optimal size (caused by a decline in firm's productivity).
-If no such distinction were made, contracts would vary across firms with different productivity shocks, thus generating across-firms wage differentials.
-Though potentially interesting, such framework would complicate the analysis in the paper and shift the focus away from the paper's main subject.
+&lt;sup>15In contrast to the Shapiro-Stiglitz model, I add a reputational aspect into the employment contract because it is important to distinguish between firing due to bad performance and separation due to a decrease in the firm's optimal size (caused by a decline in the firm's productivity).
+If no such distinction were made, contracts would vary across firms with different productivity shocks, thus generating acrossfirms wage differentials.
+Though potentially interesting, such framework would complicate the analysis in this paper and shift the focus away from the paper's main subject.